SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 There were some isssues, and the app wasn't working as expected.
 Listed the issues done , had a standup and Omkar started fixing the issues.

 > Today, I started working on the **Mail-Sender-Portal** !

+`5 August : `
+Had discussion with some of the team members on bugs and fixing of it.
+Then had a standup.
+I was able to get done with the basic **sendgrid** setup, fighting with some bugs tho.